adobe/orc/README.md

 ### Enabling ORC Profiling (ORC Developers only)

-ORC uses Tracy as its profiling tool of choice, however it is disabled by default.
-The Tracy dependency is required even if profiling is disabled (it will be compiled out of the runtime.)
-To enable profiling, specify it from the cmake command line like so:
+ORC uses Tracy as its profiling tool of choice, and it is _enabled_ by default.
+To disable Tracy, specify the cmake command line like so:

 ```
-cmake .. -GXcode -DORC_PROFILING=ON
+cmake .. -GXcode -DTRACY_ENABLE=OFF
 ```

+The Tracy dependency is required even if profiling is disabled (it will be compiled out of the runtime.)
 Note this option is cached, so you must explicitly turn it `OFF` or `ON`.
 Re-running the command line invocation with the option missing will cause its previous value to be used.

 ## Calling ORC